Our team is creating a Schema.org markup for legal help websites, to make them more discoverable when people search online for legal issues.

 In July 2017, we hosted a 2 day workshop with a wider, national group of people working on a better legal internet to begin experimenting with what a Schema.org legal help extension might be.
 The goal was to build off our first round of work and priorities with many stakeholders from search engines, legal aid groups, courts, case management system and content management system providers, and data standards experts.

 We spent the first day learning the details of Schema.org and its application in other fields from an expert in the markup.
 We then began working in smaller groups to draft possible markups to common types of offerings on legal aid and court websites, to understand how we might need to create new fields, how we can use existing fields in standard ways, and what use cases or difficulties we should be focusing on.

 We finished the meeting with initial drafts of a Schema.org extension for legal help websites, which our Lab team then used to begin the tool on this website to draft information markup.

 This meeting also made clear that to capture the issue-specific content on websites, to be able to link users to it — there needed to be a standard way to describe the issues and resources.
 We discussed whether to create a new ontology of legal issues, or what we could build from.
 There was a consensus that the National Subject Matter Index was a robust set of terms that could be the starter ontology, but that it might need to be adjusted to be more about people’s problems rather than about service provider’s offerings.

 Beginning in 2019, we have begun work on developing, deploying, and evaluating Schema.org markup for three states’ legal help websites: California, Florida, and Hawaii.

-Our first round will focus mainly on describing the organizations themselves, and their main contact points and types of issue and language availability.
+Our first round will focus mainly on describing the organizations themselves, their main contact points, types of issues, and language availability.

 In later rounds of markup, we will focus on particular services, information/tools/guides, and events offered by the organization.
 As these change more frequently, it is worth investing in a more detailed plan to capture and present the information about these particular offerings of the organizations.